Hear from some of our inspiring recipients on how our scholarship fund

 will make a difference to them.

 Melissa is a veteran of the United States Marine Corps.
-She served four years and is now pursuing her dream to open a gym with her twin sister.
+She served four years and is now pursuing her dream of opening a gym with her twin sister.
 She plans to graduate GMU this December with a Bachelor’s Degree in Kinesiology.
-One of six children raised by a single Mother, she is determined to make her dream a reality.
+One of six children raised by a single mother, she is determined to make her dream a reality.

 Melissa Carbajal, George Mason University, 2019 Scholarship Recipient